visioncrunch/DSA/complete_notes.md

 }
 Student s1(3,1,'r',22);

-with constructors student without id student without age can be created it will depend on the number of arguments that are passed that will decide which constructor is called - polymorphism
+with constructors "student without id" or "student without age" can be created it will depend on the number of arguments that are passed that will decide which constructor is called - polymorphism how to identify a constructor - it has the name of class in prototype

 this.name = name
 is same as
 student.name = name
-this is a pointer that points at current object this->id = id
+this is a private pointer that points at current object added inbuilted by compiler this->id = id

-this is a private pointer added by compiler

 student will be allocated in stack

+can we change this variable??

-heap int int*a = new int(5);
+heap int*a = new int(5);
 heap Student*s = new Student(werw,22r,wr2,3r,13r); it creates a pointer s that will point to an object in heap cout s->name;
 cout *s.name;